-To complete the Accounting AAS degree program students must first complete the Bookkeeping Systems certificate.
+To complete the Accounting APS degree program students must first complete the Bookkeeping Systems certificate.
 NOTE: ACCT 165 and ACCT 175 may be used toward the CPA exam's 5th year requirement.
 BUS& 201 is a transfer-level class.

+CORE REQUIREMENTS

-Principles of Accounting II 5
+ACCT& 202 Principles of Accounting II 5

-Accounting with Sage 5
+ACCT 165 Accounting with Sage 5

-Accounting with QuickBooks 5
+ACCT 175 Accounting with QuickBooks 5

-Work Internship 5
+ACCT 290 Work Internship 5

-Business Law 5
+BUS& 201 Business Law 5

-Specialized Requirements
+SPECIALIZED REQUIREMENTS

-Federal Income Tax 5
+ACCT 250 Federal Income Tax

-Career Readiness Skills 2
+BUS 280 Career Readiness Skills

-ACCT, BUS, CU, ECON, ENGL, HD, IT, 13

-LOG, MATH

-Accounting with Sage Accounting with QuickBooks Work Internship Business Law rements Federal Income Tax Career Readiness Skills ACCT, BUS, CU, ECON, ENGL, HD, IT,
+Electives choose from: ACCT, BUS, CU, ECON, ENGL, HD, IT, LOG, MATH

-SPECIALIZED ACCOUNTING CERTIFICATES
+Specialized Accounting Certificates

 These certificates are designed for individuals who are currently employed in the workforce and returning to school to enhance or update skills for the accounting industry.
-Courses taken for these certificates can be applied to the Accounting AAS degree.
+Courses taken for these certificates can be applied to the Accounting APS degree.
 NOTE: ACCT 145, ACCT 165 and ACCT 175 may be used toward the CPA exam's 5th year requirement.